LinArcX/e4_spec/README.md

 - For simplicity, we assumes each day is a separate TimeBox.
 - You want to plan for your next project?
 It takes 12 days?
 No problem.
 Just reserve some hours of each day(Sequential or non-sequential) for 12 days.
 - In the beginning of each day(or a night before), you define your expectations(Daily schedule)
+  - expectations have two aspects: 1. essentials, 2. experiences
   - expectations can have **Priorities**.
   - expectations can have reminders.
   - expectations can have estimated duration or fixed start-end time.
   - by forcing yourself to specify your expectations daily, you always have this chance to review yourself and your progress, so you can improve your methods.
 - Before the end of day(or after ending each expectation), you should write what did you get from each expectation (outputs or results)
   - These are become your knowledge center.
 You can write them as single notes, as diagrams.
-You can use techniqutes like MindMapping or Zettelkasten to store your experiences.
+You can use techniques like MindMapping or Zettelkasten to store your experiences.
   - Experiences are treasures that you can use in your future timeboxes.
-  - Eech experience can have some inputs.(You will use them to acheive the outputs)
+  - Each experience can have some inputs.(You will use them to achieve the outputs)
   - You can rate your expectations and explain why you are/aren't satisfy for the result.(It'll help you for future timeboxes planning)
 - With this approach, you are forced to re-organize your mind every day!